 1893 Arthur Wing Pinero courts scandal with his play The Second Mrs. Tanqueray, about a man who brings misery to all with a second marriage.
-Mrs. Patrick Campbell plays the title character at tonight's debut in London.
+Mrs. Patrick Campbell plays the title character in the London debut.

-1900 Alastair Sim born today.
+1900 Alastair Sim is born.
 The British actor works extensively on the London stage and in film, where he creates a memorable Scrooge in A Christmas Carol.

 1922 The Broadway opening of R. U. R. (Rossum's Universal Robots), a science-fiction drama by Czech playwright Karel Capek, that introduces the word "robot" to the English language.
 It's derived from the word for "worker" in Czech.